MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-excel-sharepoint-list.md

 To follow along, make sure you have:

 - At least one workspace in your Power BI tenant backed by a reserved capacity.
 This capacity can be any of the A4/P1 – A6/P3 SKUs.
-Read more about [reserved capacities in Power BI Premium](../admin/service-premium-what-is.md).
+Read more about [reserved capacities for paginated reports in Power BI Premium](../admin/service-premium-what-is.md#paginated-reports).
 - Access to the standard connectors in Power Automate, which come with any Office 365 subscription.
 - If you're using an Excel Online table, it needs to be formatted as a table in Excel.
 See [Create a table](https://support.microsoft.com/office/create-a-table-in-excel-bf0ce08b-d012-42ec-8ecf-a2259c9faf3f) to learn how.